Desiree Scott

-Desiree Rose Marie Scott (born July 31, 1987) is a Canadian professional soccer player who plays for Ottawa Rapid FC in the Northern Super League and the Canada national team.
+Desiree Rose Marie Scott (born July 31, 1987) is a Canadian former professional soccer player who played for Canada national team.
 Nicknamed "the destroyer", she won gold at the 2020 Olympics in Tokyo, which was her third Olympic medal following bronze medals in 2012 in London and in 2016 in Rio.

 Early life

 Scott was born and raised in Winnipeg, Manitoba.
 Her father was born in Kingston, Jamaica, while her mother was also born in Winnipeg.
 She grew up participating in soccer, volleyball, track and field, and basketball.
 She began playing soccer at the age of eight.

 University career

 From 2005 to 2009, Scott played Canadian Interuniversity Sport (CIS) soccer for the University of Manitoba.
 During her tenure with the Bisons, she was named a first team CIS All-Canadian in 2009.
 She earned Canada West All-Star honours twice and won the Canada West Rookie of the Year award in 2005.